RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

 ###Base score functions

 #####cen_std
+Centroid score function that uses only the env, pair, cbeta, and vdw score terms with equal weights.
 #####score0
 Score function used in the first stage of the ClassicAbInitio protocol.
 It is intended for use with fragment insertion; the only active term is a low vdw (repulsive) weight to penalize clashes, and the fragments themselves are intended to provide the majority of the information.